machinezone/rcc/docs/cluster_testbed.md

 cluster-config-file nodes-0.conf
 dbfilename dump0.rdb
 ```

+Redis-6 ACL are supported, you can remove the default user and require to authenticate with a newly created user.
+Use --user for that.
+Normal password protection can be done by just specifying the --password option.

 Once the command has terminated (takes about 10 seconds on my mac), you can run redis-cli to test it.